golang/website/_content/doc/go1.27.md

 <!-- go.dev.issue/79286 -->

-The compiler will now generate calls to size-specialized memory allocation routines, reducing the cost of some small (<80 byte) memory allocations by up to 30%.
+The compiler now generates calls to size-specialized memory allocation routines, reducing the cost of some small (<80 byte) memory allocations by up to 30%.
 Improvements vary depending on the workload, but the overall improvement is